barthap/ChatRooms/README.md

 5. Wait again for both Client and Server workflows to go green.
 6. Enter `Deploy` workflow on the left.
 7. Click `Run Workflow` on the right (select `main` branch), then click the green button.
+8. Approve the workflow, or ask the owner for approval.
-8. Wait for workflow to complete.
+9. Wait for workflow to complete.
 The app is now live!